MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/essential-services.md

 - **resource** - The resource for which a token is requested for.

 - **scenarioid** - Multiple events may belong to a single scenario, e.g., the scenario may be adding a new account but there are multiple prompts that occur as part of that scenario.
-This identifier enables correlation of those related events.
+This identifier enables correlation of those related events. *[This field has been removed from current builds of Office, but might still appear in older builds.]*

 - **scenarioname** - Name of the application scenario where authentication was required, e.g., first-boot, licensing check, etc.